HOPE International Development Agency

 - Women’s self-help groups and small loans to support rural businesses

-- Cow and water buffalos for farming families
+- Cows, pigs, and water buffalos for farming families

-- Dry season rice and seed production farms for a reliable food supply
+- Dry season rice, seed production farms, and rice processing equipment for a reliable food supply

 - Catalyzing growth and quality of community school networks

-- Relief and support for displaced families and at-risk children in Kachin and Northern Shan*
+- Water, sanitation, and relief support for families and children displaced by conflict

-- Rural primary and secondary education for indigenous students
+- Primary and secondary education for rural indigenous students

 - Indigenous peoples college education